 - name: Create fix branch id: branch run: | BRANCH_NAME="claude-auto-fix-ci-${{ github.event.workflow_run.head_branch }}-${{ github.run_id }}" git checkout -b "$BRANCH_NAME" echo "branch_name=$BRANCH_NAME" >> $GITHUB_OUTPUT

 - uses: anthropics/claude-code-action@v1 with: prompt: | The CI pipeline failed.
 Diagnose the failure logs and fix the root cause.
 Failed run: ${{ github.event.workflow_run.html_url }} anthropic_api_key: ${{ secrets.ANTHROPIC_API_KEY }} claude_args: "--allowedTools 'Edit,MultiEdit,Write,Read,Glob,Grep,LS,Bash(git:*),Bash(npm:*)' --max-turns 10"The critical guard is the if condition: !startsWith(github.event.workflow_run.head_branch, 'claude-auto-fix-ci-').
 Without this, every Claude commit would re-trigger the fixer, creating an infinite loop.
-Claude’s own fix branches are excluded from triggering new fix attempts.3
+Claude’s own fix branches are excluded from triggering new fix attempts.

 4. Structured Output for Downstream Decisions

-Claude can return structured JSON that later workflow steps consume — for example, detecting flaky tests before deciding whether to retry or escalate:
+Claude can return structured JSON that later workflow steps consume, for example detecting flaky tests before deciding whether to retry or escalate:

 name: Classify failure id: analyze uses: anthropics/claude-code-action@v1 with: anthropic_api_key: ${{ secrets.ANTHROPIC_API_KEY }} prompt: “Examine the test output.
 Is this a flaky test or a real regression?” claude_args: | —json-schema ’{“type”:“object”,“properties”:{“is_flaky”:{“type”:“boolean”},“confidence”:{“type”:“number”},“summary”:{“type”:“string”}},“required”:[“is_flaky”,“confidence”,“summary”]}’